nodejsgithubuser/nodejsgithubuser.github.io/README.md

 [Website Link](https://fathomless-wave-52759.herokuapp.com)
 [Git Repo](https://github.com/nodejsgithubuser/imagesharingsite)
-Image hosting website implemented using Express multipart request middleware and the Sharp Node.js module for image processing.
+Image hosting website implemented using Node/Express middleware and the Sharp Node.js module for image processing.
 Uses MongoDB/Mongoose to store image URLs and comments and a REST API on the back-end for access to data.
 Uses AWS S3 for file storage.